Cyrodwd/d-dog-tool/README.md

 $ doas mv dog /usr/local/bin
 ```

-That is, if you use a UNIX-based system, the process in Windows (and another systems) may vary (unfortunately I don't have a Windows computer so... ¯\_(ツ)_/¯ sorry.)
+That's if you use a UNIX-based system, the process in Windows (and another systems) may vary (unfortunately I don't have a Windows computer so... ¯\_(ツ)_/¯ sorry.)

 ### Contributions
 Your collaboration would be a great help and something I would appreciate, you are welcome to contribute.
 Of course, although it is obvious, you must know how to program in Dlang, and also avoid writing malicious code.